jerturowetz/notes/to-do-wedding.md

 # Let's get married

+- check herb prices at can tire for the centerpeices
+- ask around videoographer

+- mexican pop music
+- hora music

 - Klezmer communication with all 3 (do the kids know a hora? be specific about time)
 - Myryam contract
 - Build wedding playlist